Anti-Indian sentiment: The New York Times

-In June 2016, the New York Times published an editorial opposing India's entry into the Nuclear Suppliers Group (NSG).
+In June 2016, The New York Times published an editorial opposing India's entry into the Nuclear Suppliers Group (NSG).
 During this time, the US administration led by President Barack Obama was actively supporting India's membership.
 The paper said the membership was "not merited" and that India had "fallen far short" in assuming responsibilities of a nuclear nation.
-This view was criticized by several western and Indian experts on nuclear issues.
+This view was criticised by several western and Indian experts on nuclear issues.
 Ramesh Thakur, Director of the Centre for Nuclear Non-Proliferation and Disarmament at the Australian National University, said The New York Times is "frequently chauvinistic" and that the editorial "reflects a deliberate bias".
 Alyssa Ayres, a senior fellow for South Asia at the Council on Foreign Relations, rebutted the editorial, saying "the small community of India-watchers in Washington read these words in disbelief" and the paper "should ground its arguments in an appraisal of the complete facts".

-In November 2017, the New York Times published an article by Asgar Qadri attacking the Indian sari as a "conspiracy by Hindu Nationalists".
+In November 2017, The New York Times published an article by Asgar Qadri attacking the Indian sari as a "conspiracy by Hindu Nationalists".
 The article was widely lambasted on social media for associating a common Indian dress with religious prejudice and communalism.
-In addition, the article was heavily criticized by several Indian journalists, such as Barkha Dutt, who called it "daft commentary" and a "gross misrepresentation of what the sari means to us", and the notion that the sari is exclusively a Hindu dress as "utter nonsense".
-Others criticized the New York Times for promoting colonial racist stereotypes, and pointed out that the sari is also popular in Muslim-majority countries like Bangladesh.
+In addition, the article was heavily criticised by several Indian journalists, such as Barkha Dutt, who called it "daft commentary" and a "gross misrepresentation of what the sari means to us", and the notion that the sari is exclusively a Hindu dress as "utter nonsense".
+Others criticised The New York Times for promoting colonial racist stereotypes, and pointed out that the sari is also popular in Muslim-majority countries like Bangladesh.